 - 1. All Safety Zones.
-No use shall be made of any land in any of the Safety Zones which creates or causes interference with the operation of radio or electronic facilities on the airport or with radio or electronic communications between the airport and aircraft, makes it difficult for pilots to distinguish between airport lights and other lights, results in glare in the eyes of pilots using the airport, impairs visibility in the vicinity of the airport, or otherwise endangers the landing, taking off, or maneuvering of aircraft. - Safety Zone 1.
+No use shall be made of any land in any of the Safety Zones which creates or causes interference with the operation of radio or electronic facilities on the airport or with radio or electronic communications between the airport and aircraft, makes it difficult for pilots to distinguish between airport lights and other lights, results in glare in the eyes of pilots using the airport, impairs visibility in the vicinity of the airport, or otherwise endangers the landing, taking off, or maneuvering of aircraft. - 2.
+Safety Zone 1.
 Areas designated as Safety Zone 1 shall contain no buildings, temporary structures, exposed transmission lines, or other similar above-ground land use structural hazards, and shall be restricted to those uses which will not create, attract, or bring together an assembly of persons thereon.
-Permitted uses may include agricultural use, resource extraction use, horticulture, animal husbandry, raising of livestock, wildlife habitat, light outdoor recreation (non-spectator), cemeteries, and automobile parking; - 3.
+Permitted uses may include Agricultural Use, Resource Extraction Use, horticulture, animal husbandry, raising of livestock, wildlife habitat, light outdoor recreation (non-spectator), cemeteries, and automobile parking, as allowed in 50-19.8; - 3.
 Safety Zone 2.
-The following classifications of building and structures as to use and occupancy according to the 2020 Minnesota State Building Code, or its successor, are prohibited: Group A Uses; Group E Uses; Group I-2 Uses; and Group R-1 Uses.
+The following classifications of building and structures as to use and occupancy are prohibited: Group A Uses; Group E Uses; Group I-2 Uses; and Group R-1 Uses, as allowed in 50-19.8.
 Other uses not specifically prohibited by this section must be on a site whose area is at least two and one-half (2.5) acres.
 Each use shall not create, attract, or bring together a site population in excess of 20 persons per acre during the same time period; density as calculated pursuant to the 2020 Minnesota State Building Code, or its successor. - 4.
 Safety Zone 2.5.
-The following classifications of building and structures as to use and occupancy are prohibited: Childcare or daycare centers; State licensed residential care facilities and housing with service establishments serving 7 or more persons; State licensed adult daycare facility serving 13 or more persons; State licensed group family daycare facility serving 13 or more children; public or private school; and public or private hospital. - 5.
-Safety Zone 3: Areas designated as Safety Zone 3 are only subject to the restrictions set forth in Section 50-18.2.E.1, and as allowed in 50-19.8.
+The following classifications of building and structures as to use and occupancy are prohibited: Childcare or daycare centers; State licensed residential care facilities and housing with service establishments serving 7 or more persons; State licensed adult daycare facility serving 13 or more persons; State licensed group family daycare facility serving 13 or more children; Public or private school; and Public or private Hospital. - 5.
+Safety Zone 3: Areas designated as Safety Zone 3 are only subject to the restrictions set forth in section 50-18.2.E.1, and as allowed in 50-19.8.

-F. DLH Airport Zoning Map
+F. DIA Airport Zoning Map